History of New South Wales: 1788: Establishment of the colony

 Macquarie served as the last autocratic Governor of New South Wales, from 1810 to 1821 and had a leading role in the social and economic development of New South Wales which saw it transition from a penal colony to a budding free society.
 He established public works, a bank, churches, and charitable institutions and sought good relations with the Aboriginal people.
 In 1813 he sent Blaxland, Wentworth and Lawson on an expedition across the Blue Mountains, where they found the great plains of the interior.
 Central, however to Macquarie's policy was his treatment of the emancipists, whom he decreed should be treated as social equals to free-settlers in the colony.
 Against opposition, he appointed emancipists to key government positions including Francis Greenway as colonial architect and William Redfern as a magistrate.
 London judged his public works to be too expensive and society was scandalised by his treatment of emancipists.
 His legacy lives on with Macquarie Street, Sydney bearing his name as the well as the New South Wales Parliament and various buildings designed during his tenure including the UNESCO listed Hyde Park Barracks.

 In 1821 there were still only 36,000 Europeans in the colony.
 Although the number of free settlers began to increase rapidly after the end of the Napoleonic Wars in 1815, convicts were still 40% of the population in 1820, and it was not until the 1820s that free settlers began to occupy most of what is now rural New South Wales.
 An inland settlement was established at Bathurst, west of the Blue Mountains, on the banks of the Macquarie River.
 It was proclaimed a town in 1815 and properties across the plains began to support cattle and grow wheat, vegetables and fruit and produce fine wool for export to the knitting mills of industrial Britain.
 The period from 1820 to 1850 is regarded as the golden age of the squatters.

 1825 saw the establishment of the New South Wales Legislative Council, Australia's oldest legislative body, as an appointed body to advise the Governor.
 In the same year trial by jury was introduced, ending the military's judicial power.
 In 1842 the Council was made partly elective, through the agitation of democrats like William Wentworth.
 This development was made possible by the abolition of transportation of convicts to New South Wales in 1840, by which time 150,000 convicts had been sent to Australia.
 After 1840 the settlers saw themselves as a free people and demanded the same rights they would have had in Britain.

-New Zealand, originally part of the colony of New South Wales, became a separate Colony of New Zealand on 1 July 1841.